Spice World (video game)

-Spice World is a music video game starring English pop girl group the Spice Girls as animated characters.
-It was developed by SCE Studios Soho and published by Sony Computer Entertainment exclusively for the PlayStation.
+Spice World is a 1998 music video game developed and published by Sony Computer Entertainment for the PlayStation.
+It was released by Sony subsidiary Psygnosis in North America.

 Content

 With tracks like "Wannabe", "Who Do You Think You Are", "Move Over", "Spice Up Your Life" and "Say You'll Be There", each animated Spice Girl will offer a few comments as the player tours the game's stages, experiencing a DJ and dance instructor that speak in stereotypical fashions.
 There are eleven dance moves applicable, each one a different combination of four buttons: six "basic" ones (the sway, shoulder shimmy, point and sway, knee wiggle, twirl, and shuffle) and five "special" moves (freestyle point, freestyle wave, hip wiggle, and side-jump).
 There is one button combination which triggers a backflip for Mel C and a walk and wave for the other Spice Girls.
 The game also contains a dozen interviews along with other entertaining moments, such as Geri Halliwell groping the buttocks of the then-Prince Charles, and the girls wreaking havoc on a Japanese talk-show.

 In the game, players go through different stages to prepare the animated Spice Girls for a live television performance.
 The game starts out in the Mixing Room, where the player chooses the song the group will perform and the order each of its nine sections will be played.
 From the Mixing Room, the game then moves into Dance Practice, where the player gets to choreograph the dance routines for the group's performance by hitting button combinations as they appear on the screen.

 The player then records the routines by programming each animated Spice Girl's dance steps one by one; routines recorded in one member of the group can also be copied to another member.
 When it is time for the show at the TV Studio, the player acts as the camera-person, choosing from eight different camera shots that can be moved in four directions; the player gets to watch the animated group sing and dance as the player has directed them to, with the camera shots selected by the player.
 This is followed by a 20-minute video footage of the actual Spice Girls being interviewed in the South of France.
 Throughout the game, the player is instructed by a disco king on what to do.

 Up to 15 mixes, dance routines, and TV studio recordings can be saved on a single memory card.